Chandu-Sasidharan/bio-baum-bauer/README.md

 | Frontend | `VITE_FRONTEND_URL`                                  | Used in Stripe redirect URLs and SEO tags.                          |
 | Frontend | `VITE_STRIPE_PUBLIC_KEY`                             | Publishable key injected into Stripe Elements.                      |

-Maintain separate `.env.prod` files when deploying with `docker-compose.prod.yml`—the production compose file mounts those explicitly.
-In production the frontend envs are injected at build time via the `VITE_STRIPE_PUBLIC_KEY`, `VITE_FRONTEND_URL`, and `VITE_API_BASE_URL` Docker build args (wired up in `.github/workflows/build-push-deploy.yml`), so you don’t need to keep those values in `frontend/.env.prod` unless you are building images manually on the server.
+Maintain separate `.env.prod` and `.env.staging` files when deploying with `docker-compose.deploy.yml`—the compose file mounts those explicitly.
+In production/staging the frontend envs are injected at build time via the `VITE_STRIPE_PUBLIC_KEY`, `VITE_FRONTEND_URL`, and `VITE_API_BASE_URL` Docker build args (wired up in the GitHub Actions workflows), so you don’t need to keep those values in `frontend/.env.*` unless you are building images manually on the server.

 ## Quick Start (Docker Compose)